JetBrains-Research/astminer/py_example/README.md

 model that vectorizes snippets of code based on their path-contexts representation.
 It is implemented as PyTorch module and can be easily reused.

-Example of how to reuse it or build something on top of it can be found in `model/ProjectClassifier`.
+A usage example can be found in `model/ProjectClassifier`.
 It is a linear classifier that decides from which project does file come from based on file's vectorization.